 CB Khamauri Rogers Recruiting

 The 2022 college football season is still a long way off, and Rogers is going to field offers from schools all over the country before he officially signs his National Letter of Intent.
-But from the look of things so far, it doesn’t sound like Rogers intends on playing for any other team after high school.
+But from the look of things so far, it doesn’t sound like Rogers intends on playing for any other team at the collegiate level.

 “It also helps that [LSU is] the No. 1 team in the nation and they are DBU,” the future five-star recruit said.

-Joe Burrow and company are setting LSU’s foundation for a high-powered offense, but we already know what that Tiger defense is all about, and it’s definitely not slowing down in the near future.
+Joe Burrow and company set LSU’s foundation for a high-powered offense, but we already know what that Tiger defense is all about, and it’s definitely not slowing down in the near future.